-- 1. Reviews progress of students toward degrees - 2.
-Reviews Academic Probation cases - 3.
+- 2. Reviews Academic Probation cases - 3.
 Communicates with the respective student and adviser - 4.
 Recommends list of academic achievement scholarships - 5.
 Considers disciplinary issues raised by the School Head, Instructor, member of the faculty, student, [and] the Admissions Committee, and recommends, when appropriate, cases for expulsion to the Faculty